Most OpsGenie alternatives lists are out of date.

 If you're already on Grafana

 Grafana Cloud IRM.
 Makes sense if you're already in the Grafana ecosystem.
 Good alert routing and escalation.
 Free tier includes 3 active IRM users.
-Paid plans are billed per active IRM user per month.
-Beyond that, pricing scales with your Grafana Cloud plan.
-The self-hosted OSS option (Grafana OnCall) is going away, archived March 24, 2026.
+Pro has a $19/month platform fee that includes 3 active IRM users, then $20/month per additional active IRM user.
+The self-hosted OSS option, Grafana OnCall, was archived March 24, 2026.
+See our guide to Grafana OnCall alternatives for migration options.
 If you're not already on Grafana, this isn't the place to start.
 Pricing source.

 If you're enterprise (200+ engineers)

 PagerDuty.
 Built this category.
-Strong compliance, deep integrations, the most mature feature set.
-If you have dedicated SRE teams and complex service dependencies, it's still hard to beat.
+It has broad integrations, compliance depth, and mature enterprise features.
 Professional is $25/user/month ($21 annual), but many teams end up on Business at $49/user/month ($41 annual) for advanced escalation, analytics, and stakeholder workflows.
 Add-ons like Status Pages, AIOps, and PagerDuty Advance push the cost up from there.
-At scale, the depth justifies it.
+At scale, that depth can make sense.
 Below 100 engineers, you're probably paying for configuration options you won't touch.
 Pricing source.
 See our full PagerDuty comparison.

 If you want everything in one place